mdn/content/files/en-us/web/api/editcontext/updateselectionbounds/index.md

 {{APIRef("EditContext API")}}

-The **`EditContext.updateSelectionBounds()`** method of the {{domxref("EditContext")}} interface is used to inform the operating system about the position and size of the text selection within the editable region that's associated with the `EditContext` object.
+The **`EditContext.updateSelectionBounds()`** method of the {{domxref("EditContext")}} interface is used to inform the operating system about the bounds of the text selection within the editable region that's associated with the `EditContext` object.

-TODO: WHAT DOES CALLING THIS METHOD DO?
-WHY AND WHEN DOES EDITCONTEXT NEED IT?
+Call this method to tell the operating system the bounds of the user's current selection.
+You should call the method whenever the user's selection changes in the editable region.
+The selection bounds are used by the operating system to help position the IME window or any other platform-specific editing-related UI surfaces.

 ## Syntax